dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

     ORIG_RAX: 0000000000000001  CS: 0033  SS: 002b
 ```

+#### `bt` Output Explained

+- `#0` The first frame in the backtrace, indicating the function that was executing when the panic occurred

+- [ffffafcfb0de7cd8]: The address of the stack frame

+- `machine_kexec` The name of the function. `machine_kexec` is used to shut down the current kernel and start a new one (often used during a kexec reboot or crash dump)

+- `fffffffa626822e` The address of the machine_kexec function in the kernel's virtual memory

-- `ps` Displays information about processes running at the time of the crash.
-Look for processes in an unusual state (e.g., D state).
+### `ps` Displays information about processes running at the time of the crash.
+Look for processes in an unusual state (e.g. D state)

 ```bash
 ps | grep ">"